Home

 By Write On with Jamie

-Introducing how to identify strong word choice and incorporate it in writing has never been easier!
-This comprehensive resource demonstrates how advanced word choice adds voice and sentence fluency.
+Introducing how to identify idioms and incorporate them in writing has never been easier!
+This comprehensive resource demonstrates how idioms add voice, word choice, and sentence fluency.
 From the struggling writer to the advanced writer, this resource offers something for everyone.

-This lesson explains the entire process of incorporating thorough and concise word choice in writing.
+This lessons explains the entire process of incorporating thorough and concise examples of idioms in writing.
 The slide show and worksheets allow students to practice and develop their writing skills.
 The detailed lesson plans make implementing the assignment easy for teachers.

-Numerous examples of word choice are included on the worksheets, so students can make corrections and identify writing elements.
+Numerous examples of idioms as literary devices are included on the worksheets, so students can make corrections and identify writing elements.

 This no-prep lesson is adaptable for in-class instruction, distance learning, or independent student work.
 The PowerPoint can be presented as whole class instruction or assigned for students to complete at home.